Nuxt Quick start guide

 2. Move the app.vue file to the pages folder and rename it to index.vue.

-Add another query to fetch a specific article by its slug and make this page visible when clicking on an article.
+Follow the steps below to add another query to fetch a specific blog post by its slug and make this page visible when clicking the blog post link.

-1. Create a file called get-article-by-slug.js in the queries folder and add the following query to this file to query a specific article by its slug:
+1. Create a file called get-post-by-slug.js in the queries folder and add the following query to this file to query a specific blog post by its slug:

 query ($slug: String) {